Grants help agency stay connected

-VENICE — An initiative to assist organizations fighting different aspects of COVID-19 and the shut downs its led to is helping Big Brothers Big Sisters of the Suncoast.
+An initiative to assist organizations fighting different aspects of COVID-19 and the shutdowns it’s led to is helping Big Brothers Big Sisters of the Sun Coast.

 The Gulf Coast Community Foundation and Charles & Margery Barancik Foundation are using their philanthropic efforts through what they call the COVID-19 Response Initiative.

-It “aims to support lead health, human-service, and safety organizations facing increased demand for services right now and in the coming months,” according to a news release.
+It aims to support health, human-service, and safety organizations facing increased demand for services right now and in the coming months, according to a news release.
 “Working together, the foundations will strategically deploy funding to give strained organizations immediate relief while also helping to build their long-term capacity to continue providing vital safety-net support.”

 Big Brothers Big Sisters of the Sun Coast received a $12,700 grant from the initiative to assist providing laptop computers for “virtual services.”

-Mahler said the last month has been one where the agency has needed to “adapt to a new landscape, where in-person contact is prohibited.”
+Mahler said the past month has been one where the agency has needed to “adapt to a new landscape, where in-person contact is prohibited.”

 Mahler said she and the group is thankful.